nikkhitha12/voice-to-pdf/README.md

-# 🎤 Speech to Text Converter (Learning Project)
+# 📄 Voice to PDF Converter

-A simple **web-based Speech to Text Converter** built using **JavaScript** and the **Web Speech API**.
-This project was developed as a **learning and practice project** to understand real-time speech recognition in web applications.
+A web app that converts **spoken voice into a downloadable PDF document** using JavaScript and the Web Speech API.

 ---

-## 📌 Description
+## 🚀 Description
-The application allows users to convert their **voice into text in real time**.
-Users can start or stop speech recognition, select different languages, copy the generated text, or download it as a file.

-This project helped me gain hands-on experience with **browser APIs, JavaScript DOM manipulation, and event handling**.

----

-## ✨ Features
-- 🎙️ Start and stop voice recognition
-- 🌍 Multiple language support
-- 📋 Copy transcript to clipboard
-- 💾 Download transcript as a `.txt` file
-- 🧹 Clear transcription text
-- 🔢 Word and character count
-- 📌 Displays active recognition language
-- 💡 Saves selected language using `localStorage`
+This project listens to voice input from the user, transcribes it into text using speech recognition, and generates a PDF file with the final transcription.

+It demonstrates concepts like browser speech APIs, real-time input processing, and PDF creation.

 ---